 Gather the Supplies for Springs Adjustment

 How to adjust garage door springs?
 Installing and replacing garage door springs is hazardous.
-If you do not use the proper tools and do not follow the safety rules, you may be in danger.
+That is why it is better to call the experts to get the garage door spring adjustment service in Washington, DC.
+But, if you want to do it by yourself, you need to use the proper tools and follow the safety rules.
 Gather the required supplies and tools in advance.

 If you want to adjust the extension spring on the garage door, you need some personal protective equipment (a hard hat, safety glasses, and gloves) and a versatile toolkit: